 An annuity is a great option for anyone to create a stable source of income in their life.
 However, it can be confusing if you aren't sure what an annuity entails.
 Let me break down the ABCs of annuities for you.

-Here’s a very simple definition to serve as our foundation.
 Annuities are a contract between an individual and their insurance company or financial institution.
-They guarantee that the investor or the annuitant will be given a fixed income for a fixed period of time.
+They guarantee that the investor or the annuitant will receive a fixed income for a fixed period.
 This may be, but isn’t always, the annuity holder’s lifetime.

 What is the Basic Function of an Annuity?

-An annuity is a way of providing a specific source of income for a specific period of time, as Investopedia explains.
+The basic function of an annuity is to provide a specific source of income for a specific period, as Investopedia explains.
 Annuities are typically thought of as an insurance product because they can help you manage your retirement income.

 There are annuity options if you want to be more financially stable in your old age.
 The ABCs of annuities can help you understand the basic concepts and features of these insurance products.